fybrik/fybrik/manager/testdata/notebook/README.md

 - Fybrik manager
 - Vault

-All servers above except Openmetadata server use mutual TLS.
+All servers above except Openmetadata server and OPA server use mutual TLS.

 The flow of the tests is as follows: